OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 We conclude from this analysis that sex-biased genes tend to be expressed in a subset of modules and that evolutionary turnover may sometimes occur by recruiting previously not sex-biased genes from the same module to become sex-biased.
 However, this pattern is clearly heterogeneous between organs and taxa.
 It applies to some comparisons, but not to all.

-## A sex-biased gene-expression index (SBI)
+### A sex-biased gene-expression index (SBI)

 Given that the sex-biased expression of genes is thought to be the basis for the generation of the sex-specific phenotypes, we were interested in assessing the individual variation in the cumulative expression of sex-biased genes for each organ.
 To do this with a single factor for every individual, we have developed an SBI based on the normalized expression values of the genes.
+This is calculated as:

+$$
-This is calculated as:SBI=(MEDIAN of all female-biased TPM)−(MEDIAN of all male-biased TPM)\begin{document}$$\displaystyle \text{SBI} = \text{(MEDIAN of all female-biased TPM)} {-} \text{(MEDIAN of all male-biased TPM)}$$\end{document}
+SBI=(MEDIAN of all female-biased TPM)−(MEDIAN of all male-biased TPM)
+$$

 For the male-biased genes, we exclude the ones encoded on the Y-chromosome, since they have no equivalent in females.
 The MEDIANs are used to reduce the influence of outlier values (Xie and Tautz, 2025).